Kotlin/dokka/docs/topics/runners/cli.md

     </def>
     <def title="remoteLineSuffix">
         <p>
-            The suffix used to append source code line number to the URL.
+            The suffix used to append the source code line number to the URL.
 This helps readers navigate not only to the file, but to the specific line number of the declaration.
         </p>
         <p>
             The number itself is appended to the specified suffix.
-For example, if this property is set to <code>#L</code> and the line number is 10, the resulting URL suffix is <code>#L10</code>.
+For example, if this option is set to <code>#L</code> and the line number is 10, the resulting URL suffix is <code>#L10</code>.
         </p>
         <p>